Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 Let start with increment.
 So instead of repeating an increment `n` times, we can replace them by a single add `n` instruction.
-Even better, we can replace both increment and decrement instructions by a single `Add(u8)` instructions, because a subtraction by `n` can be represented by an addition by the two-complement on `n` (or `n.wrapping_neg()` in our case).
+Even better, we can replace both increment and decrement instructions by a single `Add(u8)` instruction, because a subtraction by `n` can be represented as an addition via the two-complement on `n` (or `n.wrapping_neg()` in our case).

 So `Instruction` becomes: